12 tips for tackling your first media interview

 1. Ask the right questions

-First things first, ask about the piece.
 A journalist isn’t likely to give you the interview questions in advance, but there’s a small window before where you can ask a few questions of your own so you understand where they're coming from and their expectations.

 Make sure to ask about:

-• The angle they’re approaching it from
+• The angle they’re approaching the story from

 • The format of the interview

-• How much time they need from you
+• How much time they need from you to complete the interview

 • The publishing date (make a note in your calendar and circle it in red ink!)

-2. Read, watch or listen to the media outlet you're going to be featured in
+2. Read, watch, or listen to the media outlet you're going to be featured in

 Sounds obvious, right?
 But you'd be surprised how many people go into an interview without ever having read the outlet they’re about to feature in...